XLXXLXTX/mini-link/README.md

 - **Light/Dark Mode:** The app supports light/dark mode.
 - **Responsive Design:** The app is responsive and works on mobile devices.
 - **Copy to Clipboard:** The user can copy the shortened URL to the clipboard.
-- **Error Handling:** the app handles errors and displays them to the user.
+- **Error Handling:** The app handles errors and displays them to the user.
+- **Login/Logout:** The user can log in and log out of the app.
+- **Admin Dashboard:** Dashboard to manage links and api keys as an admin, being able to generate new api keys and delte keys and links.

 ## Technology Stack: